wpnpeiris/nats-s3/scripts/benchmark/README.md

 The benchmark script performs the following steps:

 1. **Starts NATS Server** - Launches a local NATS server with JetStream enabled
-2. **Starts NATS-S3 Gateway** - Runs the NATS-S3 gateway in a Docker container, connected to the NATS server
+2. **Starts NATS-S3 Gateway** - Pulls & runs the latest NATS-S3 gateway in a Docker container, connected to the NATS server
 3. **Runs Benchmark** - Executes MinIO's `warp` tool with a mixed workload:
    - Duration: 20 seconds
    - Object size: 1MB